This post may contain affiliate links. Please read our disclosure policy.

 Then a recipe for Thai Peanut noodles with shrimp in the Gooseberry Patch Keepsake Cookbook: Treasured Heirloom Recipes from Our Family to Yours (affiliate link) caught my eye.
 I had to make several changes besides substituting cooked pork for the shrimp.
 But it provided the inspiration I needed to come up with my own version.

 With 398 calories, this is a lot lower in fat and calories than the take-out noodle dishes we often order.
 See for yourself.
-Here's a link to Pei Wei's Nutritional Information.
+Here’s a link to Pei Wei’s Nutritional Information along with Panda Express Nutrition Information.

 Fresh, quick, easy, relatively healthy, and delicious, I’ll definitely be making this Thai Peanut Noodles with Pork again.